Meta-Pool/metapool-ethereum/README.md

 Note:
 - All commands also compile the contracts
 - Replace `goerli` for your target network.
 Must be on `hardhat.config.ts`
+- If the deployer never deployed a proxy with hardhat upgradable for the given network, must delete `deploys.json`
 #### Compile contracts
 `npm run compile`